-DEPARTMENT OF COUNSELING, EDUCATIONAL PSYCHOLOGY, & FOUNDATIONS COMPREHENSIVE DISPOSITION REVIEW FORM A faculty member should complete this form at the completion of the following courses in Taskstream Watermark: COE 8023: Counseling theory; COE 8013: Counseling Skills; COE 8043: Group

-Techniques and Procedures; COE 8053/8153: Practicum (This form is used only by the university individual supervisor; on-site supervisors are not required to use this form); and

-Faculty Evaluation: (Faculty members have reviewed students' progress and rated the student as
+DEPARTMENT OF COUNSELING, EDUCATIONAL PSYCHOLOGY, & FOUNDATIONS COMPREHENSIVE DISPOSITION REVIEW FORM A faculty member should complete this form at the completion of the following courses in Taskstream Watermark: COE 8023: Counseling theory; COE 8013: Counseling Skills; COE 8043: Group Techniques and Procedures; COE 8053/8153: Practicum (This form is used only by the university individual supervisor; on-site supervisors are not required to use this form); and COE 8730/8740 Internship.
+Faculty Evaluation: (Faculty members have reviewed students' progress and rated the student as shown on the rubric below.)

-Student Name:Student ID:
+Student Name: Student ID: